yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 We quickly changed **(ahem ahem)** and then rushed **(ahem ahem)** to the parade square.

 To our surprise, we did not see Ms Lee waiting for us there.
-Instead, she led us to the open space outside the library.
+Instead, she led us to the open space outside the library as it was raining.
 She asked us to sit in register number order and then told us "We will be doing some simple stretching here today!"

 *(I was like umm with all the people looking at us?
 Ok...?)*